There are two types of emergency contraception available in New Zealand.

 Emergency contraception can be used after unprotected sex to protect against pregnancy.

 Emergency contraception does not protect against STIs.
-A nurse can help you decide if you need an STI test.
+A nurse or doctor can help you decide if you need an STI test.

 The emergency contraceptive pill, or ECP, is approved to be taken up to 72 hours (three days) after unprotected sex, but research shows it is effective up to four days after sex.
 The sooner you take it, the better.